 American Academy of Physicians Assistants Credit: AAPA accepts certificates of participation for educational activities certified form Category 1 credit from AOACCME, Prescribed Credit from AAFP, and AMA PRA Category 1 Credit(s)™ from organizations accredited by the ACCME or recognized state medical society.
 Physician assistants may receive a maximum of 7.5 hours of Category 1 credit for completing this program.

 Nursing Credit: This CE activity provides 7.5 contact hours of continuing nursing education.
 Medical Education Resources is a provider of continuing nursing education by the California Board of Registered Nursing, Provider #CEP 12299, for 7.5 contact hours.
 It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.

 Physical Therapy Credit: This course is approved for 8 contact hours by the TPTA.

-Vestibulodynia: A Pelvic Floor and Orthopedic Approach has been approved by the CPTA, GPTA, OPTA and TPTA for 16 contact hours.
-The course has been approved for 15 contact hours by the IPTA.
-The course has been approved by the NYPTA for 18.6 contact hours.
+Vestibulodynia: A Pelvic Floor and Orthopedic Approach offers 16 contact hours in every state that hosts it.
 This course content is not intended for use by any participants outside the scope of their license or regulation.

 Comfortable clothing is recommended: